 It’s one thing to idly scroll through online house listings, or cruise your local open houses on the weekends.
 It’s something else entirely to make a real offer to buy a home.

 Making an offer on a home is serious business.
-A purchase agreement is a legally binding document: once you’ve submitted an offer, you’re legally bound by the terms of that offer, so it’s important to get it right.
+A purchase agreement is a legally binding document.
+Once you’ve submitted an offer to the seller, you’re legally bound by the terms of that offer.
+So it’s important to get it right.

 We’ve got a rundown of the steps in the offer-making process, and some tips for making an offer the right way.

 The actual offer process for buying a home is pretty straightforward.

 As the buyer, you make a written offer.
 Then, the seller reviews your offer.

 The seller may have several offers to review at once: they might wait a few days or weeks to see if additional offers come in.
 Or, the seller could respond to your offer right away.